der3318/social-light/README.md

 |#5|Open `build/reports/tests/test/index.html` to view the test results|
 |#6|Open `build/reports/jacoco/test/html/index.html` to view the test coverage|

 Note that running the tests would **RESET** the database by default.
-Backup the sqlite db file (a.k.a., simply copy `sqlite3.db` and paste the file to another place) if the data is prefered to be kept.
+Backup the sqlite db file (a.k.a., simply copy `sqlite3.db` and paste the file to another place) if the data is preferred to be kept.

 ![Imgur](https://i.imgur.com/WYXekWR.png)